Emmotes/ic_spoilers/docs/season_7.md

         "target": "adj"
     }],
     "requirements": "",
-    "description": {"desc": "Shaka increases the base effect of A Celestial Puzzle by $(not_buffed amount)% for each puzzle slot he's adjacent to, stacking multiplicatively."}, "id": 1786,
+    "description": {"desc": "Shaka increases the base effect of A Celestial Puzzle by $(not_buffed amount)% for each properly filled puzzle slot he's adjacent to, stacking multiplicatively."}, "id": 1786,
     "flavour_text": "",
     "graphic_id": 10356,